pradalma/seminar-notes/README.md

-Export of the system:  3 modes flux of particulate organic carbon mixing of dissolved organic carbon active transport of zoopolankton migration
+Export of the system:  3 modes flux of particulate organic carbon mixing of dissolved organic carbon : LEAST WELL KNOWN PARTOF THE SYSTEMn accounts for 25% active transport of zoopolankton migration

 ANCP = 3 modes of transport